 “I’ll take a hunter’s ale, aged if possible.”
 Merados replied.

 “Whatever he’s having is fine for me as well,” The Apothecary said, absently gesturing at Merados as he inspected the green runes coating the bone horror’s clawed fingers.
+He pulled the arm closer prodding at the green runes with a long cylindrical device he had pulled from inside his jacket.

 “He’s rather insane isn’t he?”
 The Apothecary said, eyeing the minion unhappily.